These 13 Filipino English Words Don't Mean What You Think

 Usage example: "Authorities claim that drug dealers salvaged the journalist."

-(Ironically, this is probably not an English loanword after all.
-It’s close to the Tagalog salbahe, which comes from the Spanish word for “savage.”
+(Ironically, this is almost certainly not an English loanword after all.
+It's close to the Tagalog salbahe, which comes from a Spanish word for "savage."
 The coincidence is a little odd, but the similarity of a common English word might explain why it caught on in Filipino usage.)

 2. "Pirate"

-US English: To attack and plunder a ship; to make and sell illegal copies of media.
+US English: To attach and plunder a ship.

-Filipino English: The above, or to hire someone away from another company (like “poach” in American English).
+Filipino English: To hire someone away from another company (like "poach" in American English).

 Usage example: "IBM tried to pirate Juan from General Electric."